 The Gretsch Country Gentleman serial number is in the same location as other Gretsch models from the same era.
 Vintage (1958-1965): paper label inside the body.
 Baldwin-era: back of headstock or inside body.
 Modern: back of headstock with factory prefix.
 Use the serial format to identify the era.

 Value varies by era: Pre-war $5,000-$30,000+, 1950s Brooklyn $3,000-$25,000, 1960s Brooklyn $2,000-$15,000, Baldwin era $500-$2,000, Japan 1989-2002 $800-$3,000, Modern Japan (JT/JD/JF) $1,500-$4,000, Modern import (CY/KP/KS/IS) $300-$800.
 Condition, originality, and model (6120, White Falcon, Country Gentleman) affect value significantly.
+For a complete breakdown of the factors that affect guitar prices, see our complete guide to guitar valuation.

 Filter'Tron is Gretsch's humbucking pickup, introduced in 1957.
 Designed by Ray Butts in collaboration with Chet Atkins, Filter'Trons deliver the classic Gretsch "twang" and clarity.
 Original Filter'Trons on vintage Gretsch guitars add significant value.
 Modern reissues are available on current production models.